Drivers learn city-scale dynamic equilibrium: Introduction

+Driver experience and learning is a less studied topic.
+Besides \cite{Cook2020} and \cite{ZhengZ2018}, \cite{Haggag2017} showed that neighborhood-specific local experience has a significant impact on drivers' search strategies following drop-offs; and \cite{ZhangYJ2020} showed that high-income drivers benefit significantly from their ability to learn from local and global demand information.

-In this paper, we regard the regularity in urban transportation as the equilibrium outcome of individual decision making in response to transportation demand and services \cite{ZhangRD2019}.
-In particular, we provide a microscopic, game-theoretic model for taxi transportation and interpret its equilibrium in a macroscopic framework of thermodynamics.
-Given exogenous traffic speeds and passenger demand, the income maximization of drivers leads to an economic equilibrium.
-We formalize drivers' decision making as a non-cooperative game, prove the existence and uniqueness of its Nash equilibrium, and show its stability under simple learning dynamics such as adaptive learning and social learning.
-We also provide an interpretation of this equilibrium as a thermodynamic equilibrium, and describe the laws of thermodynamics, constitutive relation, and fundamental thermodynamic relation.
-With five years of New York City (NYC) taxi trip records, we validate the equilibrium in space and over time, and estimate an empirical constitutive relation.
-We also examine the learning process of individual drivers, as well as their adjustment as a group to a new system.
-We discuss the economic efficiency of taxi transportation, as well as an alternative formulation of strategy.
-This paper therefore offers a microscopic mechanism of city-scale dynamics, and empirically verify its various implications.
-Connecting social and physical science perspectives, our work shows a promising approach to understand collective human behavior and dynamics.
+In this paper, we use a game-theoretic model to predict drivers' spatio-temporal search strategies, examine the individual and group learning dynamics as drivers gain experience, and validate these model predictions with large-scale GPS trajectory data.
+Following our initial work \cite{ZhangRD2018phd,ZhangRD2020dsp}, we regard the regularity in urban transportation as the equilibrium outcome of individual decision-making, in response to transportation demand and services.
+For on-demand services, given exogenous traffic speeds and passenger demand, the income maximization of drivers leads to an economic equilibrium.
+We formalize drivers' decision-making as a non-cooperative game (\cref{eq:game-simplified,eq:game}), which has a unique Nash equilibrium that is stable under simple learning dynamics such as adaptive learning and social learning \cite{ZhangRD2020game}.
+Besides this microscopic individual-level model, we also provide an interpretation of the equilibrium in a macroscopic thermodynamic framework, and describe the laws of thermodynamics (\cref{eq:zeroth-law,eq:first-law,eq:second-law}), constitutive relation (\cref{eq:constitutive}), and fundamental thermodynamic relation (\cref{eq:fundamental}).
+With five years of New York City (NYC) taxi trip records \cite{ZhangRD2019data}, we validate the equilibrium in space (\cref{fig:validation}a-b) and over time (\cref{fig:validation}c), and estimate an empirical constitutive relation (\cref{fig:validation}d).
+We also examine the learning process of individual drivers (\cref{fig:learning}), and apply the thermodynamic framework to predict drivers' adjustment as a group to a new system (\cref{fig:adjustment}).
+We discuss the economic efficiency of taxi transportation, and show evidence (\cref{fig:markov}) and equivalence (\cref{eq:equivalence}) of a Markovian formulation of driver search strategy.

+The main contributions of our paper are summarized as follows.
+(1) This is the first large-scale study of driver search strategy and learning, which complements \cite{Cook2020}.
+(2) We provide a game theoretic model that is empirically validated; such models of driver behavior are not found in the literature except \cite{Buchholz2021}.
+(3) We give evidence of Markovian search strategy, which is often hypothesized but not validated in the literature.
+(4) Among empirical studies of driver strategy in on-demand services, our work examines the longest period, the most trips, and is the largest for the taxi industry (see \Cref{tab:data}).